 Our Koinonia staff would be glad to answer your questions about the process.
 We understand it’s a big commitment, which is why we’re committed to walking through the process with our parents, every step of the way.

 Jasmyne Newman, Contributor

-Jasmyne is an Office Support Assistant at Koinonia’s Corporate Office in Loomis, California.
+Jasmyne is a Marketing Coordinator at Koinonia’s Corporate Office in Loomis, California.
 She is passionate about pursuing health in all areas of life: physically, mentally, and spiritually.
 Her favorite thing about working at Koinonia is the opportunity to use her writing skills and support such a worthwhile mission.